An Embassy from the East-India Company: Content

-The book consists of the notes and illustrations that Nieuhof made in his position as a steward on Peter de Goyer and Jacob de Keizer's embassy to the emperor of China.
+The book consists of the notes and illustrations that Nieuhof made in his position as a steward on Pieter de Goyer and Jacob de Keizer's embassy to the emperor of China.
 These notes and illustrations were left in the care of his brother Hendrik, "so as they not fall prey to rugged seas and hollow waves".
 This manuscript was eventually bundled and published to form this book, containing a written account of the embassy as well as 149 illustrations.

-The book is split into two parts, the first of which details the journey of the embassy from Batavia to Beijing led by Peter de Goyer and Jacob de Keizer to the emperor of China.
+The book is split into two parts, the first of which details the journey of the embassy from Batavia to Beijing led by Pieter de Goyer and Jacob de Keizer to the emperor of China.
 This part also contains descriptions and depictions of all that the embassy came to pass on its trip.
 This part contains 69 cityscapes drawn from the perspective of the ship, 20 detailed illustrations of architectural structures, and 9 illustrations of Chinese people and culture.

-In addition to the illustrations, the first part provides a written account of the experiences of the Dutch in China, discussing their encounters with the Chinese and "Tartars", their experiences in the empire, and commercial interests such as trading, wages, and exotic merchandise.
+In addition to the illustrations, the first part provides a written account of the experiences of the Dutch in China, discussing their encounters with the Chinese and the "Tartars", their experiences in the empire, and commercial interests such as trading, wages, and exotic merchandise.

 The second part of the book serves as a general description of the empire of China.
 It provides information on the language, craftsmanship, culture, customs, fashion, religion and the natural world.
 The written account is supplemented with illustrations of the people, animals, and plants of China.
 This part contains 13 depictions of Chinese people from all classes, 13 etches of Chinese flora and fauna, depictions of Buddhist temples and deities, as well as several architectural structures.

 In total, the account contains 149 illustrations, an unusually high number for 17th century books.
 Printing images was still far more expensive than written text, as it required copper etchings to be created and carefully printed in the books.
 Most travel accounts produced in this time would feature only a handful of images.

 Publication history

-The book was first published by the Dutch publisher and engraver Jacob van Meurs in 1665.
+The book was first published in Dutch by the Amsterdam-based publisher and engraver Jacob van Meurs in 1665.
 After its initial publication, the book was translated into multiple languages.